csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 CSSDB exposes the browser support that each feature has which can come from [Can I Use](https://caniuse.com/css-all) or from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/all) (through [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data)).

-However, if your site doesn't need to support older browsers you wouldn't want for certain features to be expanded, effectively increasing your CSS bundle without any real benefit.
+By providing a list of browser targets for your project, plugins that aren't needed will be skipped.
+Over time your targets will change and by updating the settings your CSS bundle will only ever contain the needed fallbacks.

-What [PostCSS Preset Env] does is to take that support that comes from those sites and guess from a [browserlist](https://github.com/browserslist/browserslist) whether that transformation needs to happen or not.
+What [PostCSS Preset Env] does is to take that support that comes from MDN and Can I Use and guess from a [browserlist](https://github.com/browserslist/browserslist) whether those transformations are needed.
 It does also pack [Autoprefixer](https://github.com/postcss/autoprefixer) within and shares the list with it so certain prefixes aren't applied unless you're going to need them given your browser support list.

+There are some terms that might be confusing here, let's go over them:

+* **Browser list option**: [Browserlist](https://github.com/browserslist/browserslist) is a package that lets you create a query.
+For example, `chrome < 42` will give you a list of every Chrome version that has been released up to, but not including, 42.
+* **Browser support stats**: Features get introduced on browsers at certain versions.
+They're often visible on [MDN](https://developer.mozilla.org/en-US/) and [Can I Use](https://caniuse.com/) and let you know if can safely use a given feature or not, given the _support_ you need on your project / page.
+* **CSS Feature**: A CSS feature is often part of some spec that enables a specific feature.
+For example, `hwb` functional notation lets you express a given color according to its hue, whiteness, and blackness.
+This is part of the CSS Color 4 Spec.
+* **CSS Spec**: A Spec is a document that collects new features, what problems are they trying to solve and how it's intended to be solved (generally).
+This is usually an evolving document that goes over lengthy discussions between several people from different companies.
+* **Plugin**: A plugin is package that's intended (usually) to enable a new CSS Feature by leveraging PostCSS.
+This doesn't need to be part of any spec.
+An example of the latter is [PostCSS Mixins](https://github.com/postcss/postcss-mixins), a concept that existed on Less or Sass, but it's not part of any spec.
+This plugin plack **only** packs plugins that enable features acknowledged by the World Wide Web Consortium (W3C) which will then be implemented by browsers later.
+* **Polyfill**: A polyfill is a piece of code (usually JavaScript on the Web) used to provide modern functionality on older browsers that do not natively support it.
+A polyfill _should_ be indistinguishable from the native behaviour.

 Here's a quick example of the syntax you can leverage by using [PostCSS Preset Env].